Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

-\begin{definition} \begin{enumerate} \item Let $\delta$ denote a sufficiently small, positive constant. \item We shall use regularity parameters, generally denoted $\ireg$, and sufficiently large regularity constants $K$, independent of $\ireg,|a|/M, \delta$. \item Unless otherwise specified, we shall in estimates use constants $C = C(\ireg,|a|/M, \delta)$. \item Let $P$ be a set of parameters.
+\begin{definition} \begin{enumerate} \item We say that a quantity $Q$ has dimension $M^\mu$ if $Q \to \Lambda^\mu Q$ under a rescaling of the type \eqref{eq:Mrescale}.
+In particular, $Q$ is said to be dimensionless if $\mu = 0$. \item In view of remark \ref{rem:rescaleMToOne} it is sufficient to consider $M=1$.
+This procedure will be referred to as mass normalization. \end{enumerate} \end{definition} All results in the paper are stated in terms of a general mass parameter.
+However, mass normalization will be used in some proofs for simplicity. \begin{definition} \begin{enumerate} \item Let $\delta$ denote a sufficiently small, positive constant. \item We shall use regularity parameters, generally denoted $\ireg$, and sufficiently large regularity constants $K$, independent of $\ireg,|a|/M, \delta$. \item Unless otherwise specified, we shall in estimates use constants $C = C(\ireg,|a|/M, \delta)$. \item Let $P$ be a set of parameters.
 A constant $C(P)$ is a constant of the form

 \end{enumerate} \end{definition}